-It is anticipated that under a Wet scenario, inundation of majority of low-lying wetlands will occur via overbank flooding.
-This results in a lower requirement for delivery of environmental water via pumping.
-In some instances (i.e. Snake Lagoon Extension) pumping may still be required as these sites have higher commence-to-flow requirements than flows which trigger removal of weirs from the River Murray.
-Whilst, Bottom Island has a high commence-to-flow requirement, the site will become inaccessible due to increased heights through the Little Mullaroo Creek.
+It is anticipated that under a Wet scenario, pumping will still be required at many of the sites, due to higher commence-to-flow requirements than flows which trigger removal of weirs from the River Murray.
+These will include: Lindsay-Mullaroo Connector, Mulcra Horseshoe, Sandy Creek and Lilyponds and Wallpolla Horseshoe.
+Inundation of the remaining low-lying sites, Stockyards and Finnigans Creek will occur via overbank flooding, with no pumping required.
+This results in a lower requirement for delivery of environmental water via pumping compared to Dry and Average scenarios.
+Whilst Wetland 33 has a high commence-to-flow requirement, the site will become inaccessible due to increased heights through the Little Mullaroo Creek.